|DomainKey Identified Mail (DKIM) and Sender Policy Framework (SPF) work in tandem to authenticate SharpSpring’s emails.

 Note: SharpSpring offers Professional Services to assist with configuring CNAME and DKIM.

 Note: Once your domain is verified, you will see a Get My CNAME Settings link next to that domain.

 Once you have verified the domain that you want to send from, you can begin adding CNAME records to GoDaddy.

 To add CNAME records in GoDaddy’s DNS Settings, do the following:

-Note: TTL can remain as the default.
+Note: The TTL field can remain as the default value.

-Q. How does this impact what my email looks like in the inbox?
+Q: How does this impact what my email looks like in the inbox?

-A. The email will show the sending domain as the domain you have configured with DKIM (signed-by), and a return path (mailed-by) including that same domain.
+A: The email will show the sending domain as the domain you have configured with DKIM (signed-by), and a return path (mailed-by), including that same domain.